-The circumstance of implementation for a flood or stormwater capture project would be if the refined feasibility study recommends a project and finds it is both cost effective and would result in meaningful volume of supply.
-The circumstance of implementation for the feasibility study is now, to determine the potential for flood and stormwater capture as a future means of contributing to Basin sustainability.

-Implementation of the feasibility study would be undertaken by the CBGSA, which would hire a consultant to perform the analysis.
+Project Implementation The circumstance of implementation for a flood or stormwater capture project would be if the refined feasibility study recommends a project and finds it is both cost effective and would result in a meaningful volume of incremental supply.
+Completion of the feasibility study would be undertaken by the CBGSA, which would hire a consultant to perform the analysis.
 In addition, the CBGSA would initiate coordination activities with downstream users to evaluate the potential for a stormwater capture project in the Basin to affect downstream users' supply reliability and develop potential projects or actions to offset supplies that may be diverted by stormwater capture and recharge in the Basin.
 Implementation of spreading facilities for stormwater capture would require land acquisition, construction of spreading facilities, diversion from Cuyama River, and associated pipelines and pumps.
 If pursued, the CBGSA anticipates implementing the project either directly or through one of its member agencies.

-The success of a flood and stormwater capture project depends on the frequency of precipitation events that result in sufficient flows for capture and recharge, the recharge capacity of the spreading facilities, and the location of flows in relation to the diversion point to the spreading facilities.
+Supply Reliability The success of a flood and stormwater capture project depends on the frequency of precipitation events that result in sufficient flows for capture and recharge, the recharge capacity of the spreading facilities, and the location of flows in relation to the diversion point to the spreading facilities.
 Rainfall is generally limited to November through March in the region, and total rainfall is low, averaging 13 inches over the last 50 years (see Water Budget section of Chapter 2).
 The project would allow for the limited surface water flows to be captured and used, and if implemented, a flood and stormwater capture project would improve supply reliability in the Basin by increasing groundwater recharge, allowing more water to be available to Basin users.

-The CBGSA has the legal authority to conduct a feasibility study for flood and stormwater capture and recharge project.
-Once a preferred alternative is identified by the feasibility study, the CBGSA or one of its member agencies would implement the project.
-Implementation of the project would also depend on the outcomes of a water rights evaluation to clarify the CBGSA's ability capture flood and stormwater without impeding downstream water rights.
+Legal Authority The CBGSA has the legal authority to conduct a feasibility study for flood and stormwater capture and recharge project.
+Once a preferred alternative is identified by the feasibility study, the project would be implemented by the CBGSA or one of its member agencies .
+Implementation of the project would also depend on the outcomes of a water rights evaluation to clarify the CBGSA's ability capture flood and stormwater without impacting downstream water rights.
 If this project would affect downstream water rights, the CBGSA would need to negotiate an exchange with downstream users to avoid adverse downstream effects.
 Implementation would require acquisition of targeted land for spreading facilities, which may require purchase or an easement to allow for project implementation.
 As public water supply agencies, any of the CBGSA members have authority to implement the project once land is acquired and applicable permits secured.

+Project Costs